Arjunsha21/Design_Pattern/Design_patterns/Behavioural/Strategy_pattern/Readme.md

 ## ✅ Sample Output

 ```
-Text Answer is Correct ✅
+Text Answer is Correct
-Image is blurry ❌, please re-upload
+Image is blurry, please re-upload
-MCQ Answer is Incorrect ❌
+MCQ Answer is Incorrect
 ```

 ---